Starways: History

 In November 1963, Starways negotiated a co-operative agreement with British Eagle.
-The final Starways flight landed at Liverpool on 31 December 1963, thereafter British Eagle took over all routes.
-Due to delays in the transfer of route registration, British Eagle were obliged to operate routes in the name of Starways requiring two of their own red, liveried Viscount aircraft to be branded Starways.
+The final Starways flight landed at Liverpool on 31 December 1963, the next day British Eagle took over all routes Due to delays in the transfer of route registration, British Eagle were obliged to operate routes in the name of Starways requiring two of their own red, liveried Viscount aircraft to be branded Starways.
+In September 1964 what had been the operating part of Starways became British Eagle (Liverpool) Ltd.

-However, ownership of the fleet, aircraft hangars, parts inventory and other assets remained with the Starways Directors who continued in business as Aviation Overhauls.
+However, ownership of the fleet, aircraft hangars, parts inventory and other assets remained with the Starways directors who continued in business as Aviation Overhauls.
 This new company provided a variety of maintenance and support services until in 1969, all aircraft had been sold and the company closed.